 Trulaske Scholars

-Alongside corporate site visits to TRUE Manufacturing and Kaldi’s Coffee, Trulaske Scholars receive a financial scholarship that is renewable for a maximum of four years.
+Scholars receive a financial scholarship that is renewable for a maximum of four years.
 Trulaske Scholars are required to work 10-12 hours per week during the fall and spring semesters or 30 hours over the summer.
-Applicants should show evidence of leadership abilities and other activities, and the program is available to students pursuing an emphasis in Accounting, Marketing, Management, Economics or Finance and Banking.
+Applicants should show evidence of leadership abilities and other activities.
+The program is open to students pursuing an emphasis in Accounting, Marketing, Management, Economics or Finance and Banking.

-The Walton Scholars program, established in 1992, provides students with corporate site visits to companies such as Google, Edward Jones, Hireology, Hallmark, Morningstar Financial, Wrigley Field and Leo Burnett.
+Established in 1992, the Walton Scholars program provides students with corporate site visits to companies such as Google, Edward Jones, Hireology, Hallmark, Morningstar Financial, Wrigley Field and Leo Burnett.
 In addition, Walton Scholars participate in monthly professional development opportunities and receive a financial scholarship that is renewable for four years.
-You can apply to become a member if you are an incoming or continuing business student pursuing an emphasis in Marketing, Management or Finance and Banking with the intent of pursuing a career in retail.
+The program is open to incoming or continuing business student pursuing an emphasis in Marketing, Management or Finance and Banking with the intent of pursuing a career in retail.